briot/gprdeps/README.md

 # gprdeps
-Dependency-graph build for AdaCore's GPR files
+Dependency-graph builder for AdaCore's GPR files

 This is mostly a way to learn Rust.